 Most people come to Cimetière du Père Lachaise looking for Jim Morrison’s grave.
-Say what you will, but this small and rather unassuming headstone (#8) gets a lot of attention and draws crowds.
+Say what you will, but this small and a rather unassuming headstone (#8) gets a lot of attention and draws crowds.
 It’s not hard to find, just follow the people… and look for a security guard.
 There’s been periodic mischief in and around the grave so the family hired a guard to watch over the marker.

-This said, we didn’t go to Cimetière du Père Lachaise looking for Jim Morrison’s grave.
+This said we didn’t go to Cimetière du Père Lachaise looking for Jim Morrison’s grave.
 Instead, we found Jim Morrison’s grave while looking for cats.

 It all started a few days earlier at the Cimetière de Montmartre.
 It was here that we discovered that cats are an attraction at the cemeteries in Paris.
-At Montmartre we found a rather large pack of aloof and snooty felines while exploring the graves around Adolphe Sax’s mausoleum.
+At Montmartre, we found a rather large pack of aloof and snooty felines while exploring the graves around Adolphe Sax’s mausoleum.
 These cats don’t like people and will disappear rather quickly through a labyrinth of tiny but interconnected tunnels when you get too close.
 Imagine watching a cat disappear into a crack a few feet away… only to appear again from a hole in the distance.

 This was extremely frustrating to La Niña who REALLY wanted to become friends with a cemetery cat and used every sneak trick in the kid handbook to try and get close to one.
 But they just simply disappeared here and quickly re-appeared over there.

 So, after our cemetery visit, the kidlet spent the rest of the day in a snit because for the first time EVER her animal whispering superpower didn’t work.